koenigr/memtest86plus_debug/HOW_TO_DEBUG_WITH_GDB.md

 * FOLLOW RELOCATION

 If the position after relocation is expected to be always the same, then you can just load the symbol table twice.
 This is done in debug_memtest_simple.sh (the offsets are 0x201000 and 0x400000).
 If the locations can vary then the offsets must be determined dynamically ... todo: how?

-###	Build process

-The creation of the debug symbol table is realized by calling `make debug` with a modified Makefile.
-If a modification of the Makefile is not desired, it is also possible to imitate the build procedure directly in the debug-script.
-But this means to adjust the build procedure every time when the procedure of the original Makefile changes.

-###	Alternatives to gnome-terminal

-Todo: add alternatives to gnome-terminal, if gnome-terminal is not installed